Where to Donate Books in Melbourne

 How They Help

-Your donated textbooks will help Embrace Education support disadvantaged high school students in Melbourne, especially migrants, asylum seekers, or refugees.
-These books will be used in their programs, such as homework clubs and tutoring.
+Your textbooks help Embrace Education support disadvantaged high school students in Melbourne, especially migrants, asylum seekers, and refugees, through tutoring and homework clubs.

 Reading Out of Poverty